Knowledge base

 Edit custom subdomain of inbound route.

-To find instructions for adding the MX record to your DNS zone, or check if your custom inbound address has been accepted, click Proceed followed by Verify.
+To find instructions for adding the MX record to your DNS zone, or check if your custom inbound address has been accepted, click "How to fix it?" followed by Verify.

 Check the DNS records for Inbound routing.